rebhartell/udacity-aws-cloud-developer-project-3/udagram-docker/README.md

 3. Run the container: `docker-compose up`

 ## Notes
-* The frontend container starts earlier than the backend containers.
-Loading the frontend before they are running will prompt an error.
-Confirm that all the desired containers are running before testing out the frontend and API.
+* The udagram-frontend container starts earlier than the backend containers.
+Loading the udagram-frontend before they are running will prompt an error.
+Confirm that all the desired containers are running before testing out the udagram-frontend and API.
 * When migrating this application to use containers, we may run into an issue with the `bcrypt` package.
 This is because the `node_modules` were installed on an operating system different than that of the one in the Docker image.
 The solution is to set `node_modules` in our `.dockerignore` file so that `node_modules` are not copied over from our local machine into the container.